AbsaOSS/cobrix/README.md

 The full example is available [here](https://github.com/AbsaOSS/cobrix/blob/master/spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample.scala)

-In some scenarios Spark is unable to find "cobol" data source by it's short name.
-In that case you can use the full path to the source class instead: `.format("za.co.absa.cobrix.spark.cobol.source")`
+In some scenarios, Spark is unable to find the "cobol" data source by its short name.
+In such cases, you can use the full path to the source class instead: `.format("za.co.absa.cobrix.spark.cobol.source")`.

-Cobrix assumes input data is encoded in EBCDIC.
-You can load ASCII files as well by specifying the following option:
+Cobrix assumes input data is EBCDIC encoded.
+You can also load ASCII files by specifying the following option: `.option("encoding", "ascii")`.
-`.option("encoding", "ascii")`.

-If the input file is a text file (CRLF / LF are used to split records), use `.option("is_text", "true")`.
+If the input file is a text file (where CRLF / LF are used to split records), use `.option("is_text", "true")`.

 Multisegment ASCII text files are supported using this option:
 `.option("record_format", "D")`.